Table of contents

 Make your experience section feel relevant

-Sample professional summary for a career change resume:
+Sample experience section for a career change resume

 - Assist in managing project timelines, deliverables, and stakeholder communications for multiple client initiatives.

-- Create detailed project reports, tracking progress using Asana, resulting in process improvements culminating in a 22% increase in productivity.
+- Create detailed project reports using Asana to track progress, resulting in process improvements that culminated in a 22% increase in productivity.

 - Led cross-functional teams of educators in developing and executing school-wide improvement initiatives.